 All rent is payable in advance by standing order.
 Please note that all standing order payments should be made three days prior to your rent due date to allow for clearance.
 Should you experience any financial problems during the course of the tenancy it is essential that you contact us immediately.

 You should be aware that responsibility for the property rests with the tenant during any tenancy.
 It is particularly important that any gas or electrical problems are reported immediately and the property is fully secured when you leave it unattended at any time.
 In leasehold properties, the tenant will be bound by rules and regulations contained within the head lease.
 You will also be responsible for all utilities and television licence unless otherwise stated within your Tenancy Agreement.

 Our obligations will vary depending on which of the following services we provide for your landlord:

 - Let the property and accept the rent

 You will be advised which of the above applies prior to your tenancy commencing but should you need further details regarding a specific property please contact your local branch

 Your local branch will normally hold a set of keys to the property.

 Properties may be subject to visits.
 The purpose of these is to check the condition of the property, its cleanliness, garden maintenance and the way in which the tenancy is being conducted generally.
 A mutually agreeable appointment will be made in advance with the tenant.

 Should you wish to keep one or more pets in the property we will negotiate this individually with your landlord, and include a specific clause in your tenancy agreement.
-Our fee for this will be £90.00 (£75.00 + VAT).
+A fee will be payable, See Tenant Fees.